nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 - Consent has been registered in Mitz
 - The requesting organisation is part of the locally registered CareTeam
-- The exchange has another non-technical legal basis
+- The exchange has another non-technical legal basis (e.g. a GDPR data processing agreement between the requesting organisation and the data holder organisation)